The Curriculum at Banstead Infant School

 Click here to read an overview of our curriculum.

-Reception: The Journey Begins, Short, Tall, Big, Small, Under our Feet
+Reception: The Journey Begins, On the Move, Under our Feet

 Each term parents also receive a curriculum letter explaining how the subjects are taught.
 Please click below to read this term’s curriculum.